-Well before I was born, my grandfather organized a group of Black business owners against police harassment.
-He owned a nightclub in the heart of Oklahoma City where police had harassed him and his customers.
-This had become such a frequent occurrence that he was forced to close his business.
+Well before I was born, my grandfather, Foster, organized a group of Black business owners against police harassment.
+Grandpa Foster owned a nightclub in Oklahoma City where police had harassed him and his customers, threatening their safety so frequently that he was forced to close his business.
 He struggled with providing for our family and eventually turned to alcoholism.
 I first met my Grandpa Foster when I was 16 years old.
 He died when I was 19.

-I was born to his daughter, a single mother enlisted in the army who wanted to care for me but was struggling with substance abuse and alcoholism.
-She needed treatment.
-She was instead arrested during a routine traffic stop and sent to prison on a “paraphernalia” charge.
+I was born to his daughter, Monica, a single mother enlisted in the army who wanted to care for me but was struggling with substance abuse.
+My mother needed treatment, but she was instead arrested and sent to prison on a “paraphernalia” charge.
 I was 15 years old when I met her.

-We lived in Oklahoma, where, in 1921, a group of white protesters burned down America’s wealthiest Black community—Greenwood district of Tulsa (aka Black Wall Street).
-National Guard patrols detained thousands of Black survivors at local fairgrounds and had them clean up the remaining debris.
+We lived in Oklahoma, where, in 1921 a group of white protesters burned down America’s wealthiest African-American community—the Greenwood District of Tulsa, OK — Black Wall Street.
+National Guard patrols detained thousands of Black survivors at local fairgrounds and ordered them clean up the remaining debris.

 Dozens were killed.
 Hundreds were injured.
 Thousands were left homeless.

 I learned before I was five years old that Black people weren’t worth half as much to the police as the paper I’m writing on.
 Twenty-five years later, police violence continues to shape my life in ways I couldn’t before imagine.

 I met my best friend of seven years, growing up in Oklahoma City.
-When I was kicked out of my grandparent’s home at age 15, he ran away with me.
+When I was kicked out of my (adopted) grandparent’s home at age 15, he ran away with me.

 Getting to school was difficult since public transportation was, well, non-existent and because we struggled with not living in one place for longer than a week.
 Wearing the same clothes to class every day had something to do with it too, I guess.